 If you’re anxious about travel and finances, tell your partner about it.
 It’s important that they know how you’re feeling and that they can help you solve this problem.
 Maybe they can come see you instead?
 Even if you’re not able to see each other in the foreseeable future (say, within six months), you can still make an effort toward it.
 Start saving money for the trip.
 We all know how expensive it can get.
 However, it feels good to know that you will be seeing your partner!

-Have you experienced any of these red flags?
+Have you experienced any of these long distance relationships red flags?
 How did you deal with them?
 Share in the comments below!